Biometris/statgenHTP/cran-comments.md

 ## Update to fix additional issues in checks

-Fixed test issues with noLD, OpenBLAS and MKL
+Release adding functionality to existing functions by extending the values some parameters can take and by adding new parameters.
+In addition so minor bug fixes and additional tests.

 ----

 ## Test environments

-* local Windows 10 install, R 4.0.4
+* local Windows 10 install, R 4.1
-* local Debian, R 3.6.3
+* Ubuntu (on github actions, devel and release)
+* macOS (on github actions, release)
 * R-hub (devel and release)
-* winbuilder (devel and release)

 ----